MARKETING ANALYTICS2025-10-13

 A value proposition is a statement of what you offer to customers and how your business aims to differentiate itself from the competition.

-Once you have segmented our customers in terms of their attributes, it is important to analyze their behavior.
+Once you have segmented our customers based on their attributes, it is essential to analyze their behavior.
 Then, you can start to understand which products they tend to buy.
 In order to get an understanding of their behavior, you can run a series of experiments or send surveys to them.

-Once you have found the value proposition which you believe is attracting people to your product or service, you can then determine which attributes are associated with this value proposition.
+Once you have found the value proposition that you believe is attracting people to your product or service, you can then determine which attributes are associated with this value proposition.

 For example, if you have determined that your product’s value proposition is a “reliable solution for storing and sharing documents,” then attributes such as “reliable” and “cost-effective” might be associated with this value proposition.

-The goal is to get you to connect the attributes of your product or service to the experience that people have when they interact with it in their customer journey.
+The goal is to help you connect the attributes of your product or service to the experience people have when interacting with it during their customer journey.

 Now, it is time to understand the popular types of attribution modeling.
 A marketing attribution model is a method that calculates which communications were most effective by weighing various aspects of the campaign.